Tree planting and farming hand in hand

 - The Woodland Trust video 'The Allerton Project - how to plant trees without affecting your subsidies', in which Roger Draycott from the GWCT talks about what they hope to achieve with the research, including what they are aiming to measure in the future i.e. how trees influence the grazing efficiency of the sheep, effects on soil structure and chemistry, and how tree canopy closure affects the grass sward underneath…

-Video footage above was taken on a visit to the trial site in November 2016.
+Video footage below was taken on a visit to the trial site in November 2016.

 (Photo credit: Stuart Holm)